Career and Internship Opportunities

 Current Openings

-This permanent, full-time position continues and expands upon the efforts of the Filson Historical Society to more fully represent the history and culture of Kentucky and the Ohio Valley through collecting, preserving, and sharing the stories of Black history and life.
-This position is supported by the Filson’s African American History Endowment and will supervise support positions including cataloging staff and interns.
-This position will draw from skills in community engagement, libraries and archives, education, and academic research and publication to represent the Filson as a trusted source for the study and celebration of Black history in Kentucky.
+This permanent, full-time position expands upon the efforts of the Filson Historical Society to more fully represent the history and culture of Kentucky and the Ohio Valley through collecting, preserving, and sharing the stories of Black history and life.
+This position is supported by the Filson’s African American History Endowment and will supervise support positions including archival staff and interns.
+This position will draw from skills in community engagement, education, and academic research to represent the Filson as a trusted source for the study and celebration of Black history in Kentucky.

 • Works with partners in K-12 and higher education to expand and improve the teaching of Black history in classrooms